 - Integrate financials with departmental data sources for holistic performance analysis

-What Is Modern FP&A Software?
+What Is Modern Financial Planning and Analysis Software?

 An offline, disconnected Excel spreadsheet system can show budget owners and management obsolete, inaccurate and competing versions of what should be consistent numbers.
 Other challenges with Excel include:

-1. Manual data collection and consolidation
+1. Manual Data Collection and Consolidation

-2. Lack of auditability or version control:
+2. Lack of Auditability or Version Control:

-Excel lacks a robust built-in mechanism to track changes by cell or user, and it doesn’t offer the ability to revert back to a previous version if errors are encountered.
+Excel lacks a robust built-in mechanism to track changes by cell or user, and it doesn’t offer the ability to revert to a previous version if errors are encountered.
 The result: questionable data accuracy and integrity.

-3. Lack of process management
+3. Lack of Process Management

 Excel is a powerful, intuitive and feature-rich program, but one thing it’s not is a database.
 Trying to combine, analyze or report on large volumes of data in a standalone spreadsheet simply isn’t practical.